deedy5/fake_traffic/README.md

   - kurdish  "ku-TR", </br>
   - turkish  "tr-TR". </br>

-Set the category ('h', because the user is interested in hot stories)
+Set the category ('h', because the user in the example is interested in hot stories)
   - category = 'h'

 Starting work in two threads: